 - Each city that requires a TISH inspection has their own terms and costs.
 Be sure to follow them to the letter.

 - There are ways to prepare your home for a TISH inspection, including checking common plumbing elements and smoke detectors.

 In certain cities in the Twin Cities metro, a seller inspection is required before the home can be sold.
-This inspection is often called the “Truth in Sale of Housing” (TISH) report, or a “truth in housing” report.
+This inspection is often called the “Truth-in-Sale of Housing” (TISH) report, or a “truth in housing” report.

 - City of Bloomington Time-of-Sale housing inspection

-- City of Hopkins Truth-in-Housing disclosure report
+- City of Hopkins Truth-in-Housing evaluation

-- City of Maplewood Truth-in-Housing evaluation
+- City of Maplewood Truth-in-Sale of Housing report

 - City of Minneapolis Truth-in-Sale of Housing evaluation